finbourne/lusid-sdk-java/sdk/docs/OrdersApi.md

     OrdersApi apiInstance = new OrdersApi(defaultClient);
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the order.
 Defaults to return the latest version of the order if not specified.
     String page = "page_example"; // String | The pagination token to use to continue listing orders from a previous call to list orders.
 This value is returned from the previous call.
 If a pagination token is provided the sortBy, filter, effectiveAt, and asAt fields   must not have changed since the original request.
 Also, if set, a start value cannot be provided.
     List<String> sortBy = Arrays.asList(); // List<String> | A list of field names or properties to sort by, each suffixed by \" ASC\" or \" DESC\"
     Integer start = 56; // Integer | When paginating, skip this number of results.
     Integer limit = 56; // Integer | When paginating, limit the number of returned results to this many.
     String filter = "filter_example"; // String | Expression to filter the result set.
 Read more about filtering results from LUSID here:   https://support.lusid.com/filtering-results-from-lusid.
     List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the \"Orders\" domain to decorate onto each order.
 These take the format {domain}/{scope}/{code} e.g. \"Orders/system/Name\".
     try {
-      PagedResourceListOfOrder result = apiInstance.listOrders(asAt, page, sortBy, start, limit, filter, propertyKeys);
+      PagedResourceListOfOrder result = apiInstance.listOrders()
+            .asAt(asAt)
+            .page(page)
+            .sortBy(sortBy)
+            .start(start)
+            .limit(limit)
+            .filter(filter)
+            .propertyKeys(propertyKeys)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling OrdersApi#listOrders");